stonet-research/icpe24_io_scheduler_study_artifact/README.md

 make -j $(getconf _NPROCESSORS_ONLN)
 ```

-The fio binary is located at fio/fio
+The fio binary is located at fio/fio.
+This binary should be provided to the scripts as the --fio option.

 ### Install SPDK